rryam/QuoteKit/README.md

 ![GitHub branch checks state](https://img.shields.io/github/checks-status/rudrankriyam/RRQuotableKit/main)
 ![Twitter Follow](https://img.shields.io/twitter/follow/rudrankriyam?style=social)

-The RRQuotableKit is a Swift framework to use the free APIs provided by [Quotable](https://github.com/lukePeavey/quotable)created by [Luke Peavey](https://github.com/lukePeavey).
+The RRQuotableKit is a Swift framework to use the free APIs provided by [Quotable](https://github.com/lukePeavey/quotable) created by [Luke Peavey](https://github.com/lukePeavey).
 It uses the latest async/await syntax for easy access and contains all the APIs like fetching a random quote, all quotes, authors, tags and searching quotes and authors.

 - [Requirements](#requirements)
 - [Installation](#installation)